aymannajim/an-context/README.md

 end)
 ```

-# ⚠️ This was forked from an earlier version of nerohiro's nh-context so it won't be compatible with your scripts if they are built for the orignal version 2.0 or higher ⚠️
+# ⚠️ This was forked from an earlier version of nerohiro's nh-context so it won't be compatible with your scripts if they are built for the original version 2.0 or higher ⚠️